onespeedone/LCNC/readme.txt

 ## Restart your computer ##

-**Once you have installed linuxcnc, open linuxcnc and start the axis sime briefly and then you can shut it down.  this creates the folders where probe basic will copy the sim configs to.**
+**Once you have installed linuxcnc, open linuxcnc and start the axis sim briefly and then you can shut it down.  this creates the folders where probe basic will copy the sim configs to.**

 **Installing QtPyVCP and Probe Basic**